anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 #### 4.2.3.4.
 Neutron Extensions
 OpenStack Neutron is an extensible framework that allows incorporation through plugins and API Extensions.
 API Extensions provides a method for introducing new functionality and vendor specific capabilities.
 Neutron plugins support new or vendor-specific functionality.
 Extensions also allow specifying new resources or extensions to existing resources and the actions on these resources.
 Plugins implement these resources and actions.

-CNTT Reference Architecture support the ML2 plugin (see below) as well as the service plugins including for [FWaaS (Firewall as a Service)](https://docs.openstack.org/neutron/train/admin/fwaas.html), [LBaaS (Load Balancer as a Service)](https://governance.openstack.org/tc/reference/projects/octavia.html), and [VPNaaS (VPN as a Service)](https://opendev.org/openstack/neutron-vpnaas/).
+Anuket Reference Architecture support the ML2 plugin (see below) as well as the service plugins including for [FWaaS (Firewall as a Service)](https://docs.openstack.org/neutron/train/admin/fwaas.html), [LBaaS (Load Balancer as a Service)](https://governance.openstack.org/tc/reference/projects/octavia.html), and [VPNaaS (VPN as a Service)](https://opendev.org/openstack/neutron-vpnaas/).
 The OpenStack wiki provides a list of [Neutron plugins](https://wiki.openstack.org/wiki/Neutron#Plugins).

 Every Neutron plugin needs to implement a minimum set of common [methods (actions for Train release)](https://docs.openstack.org/neutron/train/contributor/internals/api_extensions.html).
 Resources can inherit Standard Attributes and thereby have the extensions for these standard attributes automatically incorporated.
 Additions to resources, such as additional attributes, must be accompanied by an extension.